 EdX.org, Lynda.com, and other learning sites — Edx.org is a great place for people wanting to look at new careers, expand their knowledge of their existing industry, or to get a real education on technology.
 Consider courses such as Introduction to Computer Science from Harvard, Smartphone technology from Cornell, Designing Learning Games from MIT and many others.
 These are real college courses you can audit or take for credit.
 Need to brush up on your math?
 Courses on Introduction to Algebra and Geometry suitable for high school students can be taken here.
 If you just want to learn some specifics on technologies or business practices or personal improvement, look at the courses on Lynda.com — they’re great for the “I need to learn it quick” issues in your career.
 Don’t let commuting challenges or a limited choice of colleges in your area or not having a technology expert in your office keep you from learning what you need to know to succeed in your career.

-Circa News app for current events — Whether on a tablet or a smart phone or on a computer, tap into the world news and current events.
-What we see on CNN or read in USA Today or hear on talk radio is too “targeted” for the job seeker’s sole source of news.
+Online news for current events — Whether on a tablet or a smart phone or on a computer, tap into the world news and current events.
+What we see on CNN or read in USA Today or hear on talk radio is often too “common-interest targeted” for the job seeker’s sole source of news.
 You need to be aware of a wide variety of topics to liven up those interviews.
 Water vapor on Mars, Greek debt refinancing, Swiss-made solar-powered aircraft flying around the world, stock market highlights, human rights violations in Venezuela, the latest on Ebola, newest report on statins and their link to diabetes…you should get the idea.
 Be informed about the economy, health, science, world events and other brain-broadening topics.
 Let the recruiters know that you’re well versed in a wide variety of knowledge and current events.
-To do this easily, subscribe to a broad-based news service and read it daily.
-I like Circa News, but feel free to find one that keeps you informed.
-Read your news before every interview and before every networking meeting!
+To do this easily, subscribe to a couple of broad-based news services and read them daily.
+I use the Reuters and Business Insider apps and I also follow Pulse, but feel free to find a webpage or app that keeps you informed on business and technology, such as Harvard Business Review, Tech Crunch, Fast Company, etc. Read your news before every interview and before every networking meeting!
 (Hmm…yes, you could do most of this with a real “paper” newspaper, but we’re talking tech here!)

 Bottom Line: You need to talk the (tech) talk and walk the (tech) walk.
 Employers are looking for people that “fit” in their environments.
 And the environment has changed for many of us that reached our “technology maturity” before Pandora or Hulu or Snapchat or iPads became part of the common technology landscape.
 Taking time to master Office, be up-to-speed on current events/technologies, embrace blogging, establish a solid LinkedIn profile, and Skype with friends — these are a few good stepping-stones to help you establish a footing in the 21st century technology realm.
 Don’t be a technical dinosaur.
 Take some time to ensure that when the recruiter says, “Let’s use Skype for the interview!” that you are ready to demonstrate your technical proficiency!